owencorpening/riffkit/stem-separation/README.md

 # stem-separation: Isolate Parts for Practice

-This workflow is the backbone of the **Learning** and **Rehearsal** modes, allowing you to quickly strip out an instrument or create customized backing tracks for your bandmates.
+This workflow is the backbone of **riffkit**'s **Learning** and **Rehearsal** modes, allowing you to quickly strip out an instrument or create customized backing tracks for your bandmates.

-It focuses on automating the process of taking a single audio file and splitting it into component stems (Vocals, Drums, Bass, Other).
+It focuses on automating the process of taking a single audio file and **stemming** it (splitting it into its component tracks: Vocals, Drums, Bass, Other).

 ---